silicakes/dotfiles/README.md

 ## Instalation

 1. Run check_deps to make sure you have everything
+2. Make sure you have [vim-plug](https://github.com/junegunn/vim-plug) installed
-2. open vim in one of your projects and type :PlugInstall
+3. open vim in one of your projects and type :PlugInstall

 ## The most useful shortcut